- When it comes to Windows 11, Skype has been replaced by Microsoft Teams, and this dropped like a bombshell for fans.

-Don’t panic, it hasn’t been released yet, but is due later this year, and until then you just need to check that your PC meets the minimum requirements in order to get a free upgrade.
+Don’t panic, it hasn’t been officially released yet, but it is about to.
+Until then, you just need to check that your PC meets the minimum requirements to get a free upgrade.

-Aside from the plethora of new or improved features and functionality, one thing is certain: the Windows 11 preview shows that Skype has been replaced by Microsoft Teams.
+Aside from the plethora of new features and functionalities, one thing is certain: Skype has been replaced by Microsoft Teams.

 This video-calling app has become widely used and loved in the pandemic period of 2020 and will be integrated into Windows 11 as a default app.
 At the same time, Skype will lose this feature.

-And we are left with just one question: what will happen to Skype?
+Therefore, we are left with just one question: Is Skype for personal use going away?
 There are already many rumors among experts, but we have no reason to worry, for now.

 How can I enable Skype in Windows 11?

-Last year’s difficult period that subjected the whole world to a severe endurance test has given room for Zoom or Google Meet and Microsoft to review their own products.
+Last year’s difficult period has given room for Zoom or Google Meet and Microsoft to review their products.

-Thus, users have preferred to use and enjoy the Teams features, already registering 145 million daily active users in April, which can only be a great success.
+Thus, users have preferred to use and enjoy some interesting Teams features, already registering 145 million daily active users in April, which can only be a great success.

 This can be seen as a barrier that the US giant puts in the way of users who prefer to ignore the default Teams in the centrally aligned taskbar and use Skype instead.

-Let’s not forget that Teams is there for you and comes as part of the standard package and, on top of that, provides you with a host of features designed to simplify your communication with others.
+Let’s not forget that Teams is there for you.
+It comes as part of the standard package and, on top of that, it provides you with a host of features designed to simplify your communication with others.

-The current difficult period also brings good things, such as the fact that videoconferencing tools have grown significantly in popularity and operating systems are keeping up with them.
+The current difficult period also brings good things.
+Thus, we have to consider that videoconferencing tools have grown significantly in popularity and operating systems are keeping up with them.

-This applies to the well-known Skype, which you’ll also be able to access in the new Windows 11 – it’s true that with more effort now that it’s not integrated by default into the operating system.
+This applies to the well-known Skype, which you’ll also be able to access in the new Windows 11.
+However, it will require more effort now that it’s not integrated by default into the operating system.

 We hope the information on how to enable Skype on Microsoft’s new operating system has been helpful.
-For more suggestions or questions, please access the comments section below.
+For more suggestions or questions, you should access the comments section below.